abdullahalmamun111/A-11-Marathon-Management-Client/README.md

-# **Marathon**
+# **RunSphere**

-FundSprout is a modern crowdfunding platform designed to bring ambitious ideas to life and provide essential support for those in need.
-Whether you're launching a creative project, funding a startup, or raising money for personal needs, FundSprout empowers you with the tools and visibility to turn your vision into reality.
+**RunSphere** is a modern platform dedicated to connecting runners with marathons worldwide.
+Whether you're a seasoned athlete or a first-time participant, RunSphere provides an engaging and secure platform to explore, register, and manage marathon events with ease.

 ---

-## 🌟 **Purpose of Marathon**

-The purpose of FundSprout is to empower individuals, innovators, and communities by providing a transparent, reliable, and efficient platform to bring their dreams to life.
-Whether it's funding a personal cause, supporting a creative project, or launching a startup, FundSprout connects passionate dreamers with generous backers to create a positive impact.

----

 ## 🌐 **Live URL**

-Visit the live website: []
+Visit the live website: [[RunSphere Live](https://assignment-11-authentica-2a8c3.web.app/)]*

 ---

 ## ✨ **Key Features**

-1. **Responsive Design**
-   - Fully optimized for all devices, from desktops to mobiles.
+1. **Comprehensive Event Management**
+   - View, register, and participate in a wide range of marathons with ease.

-2. **Dynamic Navbar**
+2. **User Authentication**
-   - User-friendly navigation with profile picture integration for logged-in users.

-3. **Donation Campaigns**
-   - Users can view Running campaigns and their details .

-4. **Authentication**
-   - Secure login, registration, and Google authentication using Firebase.
+   - Secure login and registration, including social login options (e.g., Google).

+3. **Personalized Dashboard**
+   - Track your registered events and manage your marathon participation seamlessly.

+4. **Dynamic Search and Filtering**
+   - Find marathons by location, date, or distance with an intuitive search feature.

-5. **Interactive UI**
+5. **Real-time Updates**
-   - Eye-catching banners, meaningful icons, and an engaging color palette tailored to the theme.
+   - Stay informed with live updates on registration counts and event details.

-6. **Other Key Features**
+6. **Other Key Features**:
-Effortless campaign creation for startups, personal causes, and creative projects.
-Transparent fundraising with real-time progress tracking.
-Secure donations and hassle-free withdrawals.
-A vibrant community of supporters who believe in making a difference.
+   - Transparent event details, including start and registration dates.
+   - Responsive design for flawless use on mobile, tablet, and desktop devices.
+   - Easy-to-use tools for marathon organizers to create and manage events.

 ---

 ## 📦 **npm Packages Used**

-1. **`react`**
+1. **`express`**
-   - Core framework for building user interfaces.
+   - Backend framework to manage server-side operations efficiently.

-2. **`react-router-dom`**
+2. **`cors`**
-   - For handling navigation and routing across pages.
+   - Enable secure cross-origin requests.

+3. **`jsonwebtoken`**
+   - Implement robust authentication with JWT tokens.

+4. **`mongodb`**
+   - Database for storing and managing event and registration data.

-3. **`tailwindcss`**
+5. **`tailwindcss`**
-   - For quick and responsive styling.
+   - Responsive and modern CSS framework for styling.

-4. **`daisyui`**
-   - UI component library to enhance the design.

-5. **`sweetalert2`**
-   - To display interactive, user-friendly toast notifications.

 6. **`firebase`**
-   - For authentication and user management.
+   - Simplifies authentication and user management.

 ---

+## 🚀 **Purpose of RunSphere**

+The goal of **RunSphere** is to empower runners and event organizers by creating a transparent and seamless platform for marathon participation.
+By fostering a vibrant community of fitness enthusiasts, RunSphere inspires people to challenge themselves and celebrate the joy of running together.

+---

+## 🤝 **Contributions**

+Contributions are welcome!
+If you’d like to contribute, please fork the repository and submit a pull request.